knicklabs/sup/README.md

 mv sup /usr/local/bin/sup
 ```

-Alternatively, put `sup` in a customer directory and add it to your path.
+Alternatively, put `sup` in a custom directory and add it to your path.

 ```
 echo "PATH:\$PATH:/path/to/dir" >> ~/.bash_profile